About the Orthodox Church in America

 The Cathedral is the seat of the Diocese of New York & New Jersey

 of the Orthodox Church in America (OCA)

 .
-The Orthodox Church in America belongs to the worldwide communion of Orthodox Churches which includes the ancient Christian Patriarchates of Constantinople, Jerusalem, Antioch and Alexandria and the other autocephalous (self-governing) Orthodox churches.
+The Orthodox Church in America is the youngest autocephalous (self-governing) church, and is united to the worldwide communion of fifteen autocephalous Orthodox Churches, which includes the ancient Christian Patriarchates of Constantinople, Jerusalem, Antioch and Alexandria and elsewhere.
 We profess the same faith as the Apostles of Jesus Christ, which was articulated in the Letters of the Apostle Paul and defined by the earliest Councils of the original, undivided Church held from the 4th-9th centuries.
 These same Councils formulated the Holy Bible with the Old and New Testaments, and provide the earliest and most authentic teaching of Christ held in common from the time of the Apostles by the early Christians.
 These teachings were not subjected to the changes brought about in the Roman Catholic church and, later, the many branches of Protestantism which were derived from early Roman Catholic variations and additions.

 While the major Orthodox Churches are found in the Middle East and Eastern Europe, today Orthodox Christians are spread throughout the world and there are few countries without an Orthodox presence.
 In the United States, the Orthodox collectively form the third largest Christian community, having some 4 million members.
-Most of the local Orthodox Churches are represented, principally the Greek Orthodox Church, but also the Russian, Serbian, Antiochian, Romanian, Ukrainian, Carpatho-Russian, Bulgarian, and Albanian Orthodox Churches.
+Most of the local autocephalous Orthodox Churches are represented here, principally the Greek Orthodox Church under the Patriarchate of Constantinople, but also the Russian, Serbian, Antiochian, Romanian, Ukrainian, Carpatho-Russian, Bulgarian, Georgian and Albanian Orthodox Churches.